Common Cold (Viral Rhinitis)

 The common cold most often is transmitted by direct contact with germs from the nose, mouth, or coughed or sneezed droplets from someone who is infected, usually by hand-to-hand contact.
 Virus particles are passed from one person's hand to another person's hand.
 The second person then touches his or her eyes or rubs his or her nose, spreading the virus there, where the virus can start a new infection.
 It is possible to become infected by touching a surface, such as a tabletop or doorknob that was recently touched by an infected person, and then touching your eyes or nose.
 These viruses also can be spread by inhaling particles from the air after an infected person has coughed or sneezed.

-People who exercise regularly, especially those who exercise daily, have fewer colds per year than those who are less active.
+People who get less than 7 hours of sleep per night are more likely to get colds compared to those averaging at least 7 hours of sleep per night.
+Also people who exercise regularly, especially those who exercise daily, have fewer colds per year than those who are less active.

 A small percentage of people who have a common cold develop bacterial infections of the middle ear, sinuses or lungs.
-If you develop high fevers, ear pain, a toothache, severe pain over your sinuses, wheezing or shortness of breath, you should see your physician to be sure that you don't have a more serious illness, such as pneumonia, bacterial sinusitis or a middle ear infection.
+If you develop high fevers, ear pain, severe pain over your sinuses, wheezing or shortness of breath, you should see your physician to be sure that you don't have a more serious illness.When To Call a Professional

 The common cold is a mild infection that improves on its own within a week.
 However, some people may have symptoms that last for several weeks, and a small number of people may develop bacterial infections of the ear, sinuses or lungs following the common cold.